 A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest into their home.
-If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest into their home.
+To add one to your home, call your nearest expert for smart thermostat installation in Plover.

-From automated scheduling to optimizing energy efficiency, Nest makes home climate control effortless.
+From automated scheduling to energy efficiency monitoring, Nest makes home climate control effortless.

 The first thing to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

-- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.
+- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.

-To reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To reset, first write down your temperature settings so reapplying them is faster.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Shuts your Nest down and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+- Restart: Shuts your Nest down before rebooting it with your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-- Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll have to input a new schedule or wait while your Nest learns your schedule.
+- Schedule: This type of reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-- Away: An Away reset gets rid of any programming your Nest has picked up about how often you walk by, so it will be able to change the temperature even when you're not around.
+- Away: An Away reset removes anything your Nest has learned about how often you walk by, so that it can update the temperature on its own.

 2. How to Connect Nest Thermostat to Wi-Fi